cfodonnell/Insight_Project_AsTutor/README.md

-## AsTutor
+# AsTutor

 Be astuter with your private tutition rate.

 Enjoy the app at www.datamystic.xyz/input !
+Answer the short questionnaire, enter your qualifications, and find how much you could earn as a private tutor.

+## Contents

+* `data_collect_and_clean` contains all scripts for data acquisition and cleaning (see readme inside folder for more details).
+* `Models` contains scripts and notebooks for the regression and clustering models described in the text below (see readme inside folder for more details).
+* `astutor_flask` contains all files and scripts for running the flask web app.

+## Motivation

 There are more than 1 million private tutors working in the USA as of 2020.
 Due to the explosion in tutoring websites (e.g. tutors.com, wyzant.com), the private tutoring market is projected to be worth almost $200 billion by 2026.
 With so much competition, aspiring tutors can find it challenging and intimidating to stand out from others.